t-j-fryer/Protein-Hunter/README.md

 ## 🎥 Trajectory Visualization
-We installed trajectory visualization based on LogMD
+We have implemented trajectory visualization using LogMD and py2Dmol (developed by Sergey Ovchinnikov).

 ### ProteinMPNN